Akor Adams

-Akor Jerome Adams (born 29 January 2000) is a Nigerian professional footballer who plays as a striker for La Liga club Sevilla and the Nigeria national team.
+Akor Jerome Adams (born 29 January 2000) is a Nigerian professional footballer who plays as a striker for Serie A club Venezia and the Nigeria national team.

 Club career

 Sogndal

-In August 2018, he joined Norwegian side Sogndal from Jamba Football Academy in Nigeria.
+In August 2018, Adams joined Norwegian side Sogndal from Jamba Football Academy in Nigeria.
 He made his debut for the club on 28 August 2018.
 He missed much of the 2020 season due to injury.
 His contract with Sogndal expired at the end of the 2021 season.
 He ended the season with 10 goals in 28 games.

 Lillestrøm

-On 2 December 2021, he signed a three-year contract with Lillestrøm.
-He made his competitive debut in the cup, scoring against Nardo; and then his Eliteserien debut on 2 April 2022 against HamKam, scoring one of the goals in a 2–2 draw.
+On 2 December 2021, Adams signed a three-year contract with Lillestrøm.
+He made his competitive debut in the cup, scoring against Nardo; and then his Eliteserien debut on 2 April 2022 against HamKam, scoring one of the goals in a 2–2 draw.Akor Adams scored 28 goals in 50 appearances for Lillestrøm SK across all competitions.

 Montpellier

-On 7 August 2023, he joined Ligue 1 club Montpellier for a reported fee of €4 million.
+On 7 August 2023, Adams joined Ligue 1 club Montpellier for a reported fee of €4 million.
+Akor Adams scored 11 goals in all competitions during his time at Montpellier HSC (from August 2023 to January 2025).

 Sevilla

 On 27 January 2025, Adams joined La Liga side Sevilla for a reported €5 million fee, signing a four-and-a-half-year contract.
 His first goal for the club came on 28 September 2025, a late match-winner away against Rayo Vallecano in a 1–0 victory.

-He repeated the feat the following week in their next match against Barcelona, scoring his team's fourth goal in a 4-1 win against the Catalans.
+He repeated the feat the following week in their next match against Barcelona, scoring his team's fourth goal in a 4–1 win against the Catalans.

+During his first season with Sevilla, Adams made 32 appearances, scoring 10 goals and providing three assists across all competitions.
+In June 2026, amid transfer speculation linking him with clubs like Olympique de Marseille and Lyon, Adams publicly dismissed the exit rumors, stating that his sole focus remained on the upcoming season with Sevilla under manager Luis García Plaza.

+Venezia

+On 22 July 2026, Adams joined Serie A team Venezia on a four year deal for a reported club record €17 million fee plus potential bonuses.The move was defended by former Nigeria international Sam Sodje, who said that the decision could have been influenced by Venezia's long-term project.
+Sodje noted that a player's choice of club could depend on the project presented to him rather than the club's current status.

 International career

-Adams featured for the Nigeria under-20 team at the 2019 FIFA U-20 World Cup, bowing out in the last 16 to Senegal on a 2-1 scoreline.
+Adams featured for the Nigeria under-20 team at the 2019 FIFA U-20 World Cup, bowing out in the last 16 to Senegal on a 2–1 scoreline.

 On 4 October 2025, Adams was handed his first call-up to the senior Nigerian team for two 2026 FIFA World Cup qualifying matches against Lesotho and Benin, scoring on his debut as substitute against Lesotho.

+On December 11, 2025, Akor Adam became part of the Nigerian roster for the 2025 Africa Cup of Nations held in Morocco, where he secured a bronze medal.